aaekay/iml/README.md

 # Acknowlegements
-1. TotalSegmentator - to provide datasets
+Thanks to Vision lab, IIT Delhi, India to provide infrastructure for training.